 Reducing bullying and cyber bullying.
-Here at the Massachusetts Aggression Reduction Center (MARC), we’ve developed 10 tips to help faculty cope with what can seem an overwhelming task.
-1. Resources to Fight Bullying and Harassment at School.
+Resources to Fight Bullying and Harassment at School.
 Each October, individuals and organizations nationwide work together to raise awareness of bullying during National Bullying Prevention Month, an initiative of the PACER Center.

 Whether you are an educator, education leader, parent, or other community member, you can take action to prevent bullying and harassment by fostering a culture of caring and respect in your school, home, and community.
 Use the resources below to support your efforts.
+In addition, consider participating in Edutopia's community to share your own insights and resources about bullying prevention.
 Classroom management, Simply Kinder and Monkey Business.
 Classroom Management - It's Not About Control.
 Last week I blogged about “Entrance and Exits” and how to manage them for a smooth transition.